 Also, as with gardens, you’ll get better results if you understand a little about how it all works.

-And, of course, sometimes it’s worth getting an expert (like me) to make it even better!
+And, of course, sometimes it’s worth getting an expert to make it even better.
+Just don’t ask me anything about actual gardening… I definitely don’t have green fingers!

 Want to know more?